LIFEHUBBER

 GLM-5.1 is a flagship text-generation model from Z.ai, positioned around agentic engineering, stronger coding performance, and longer-horizon tool use across extended sessions.

 The official model page presents GLM-5.1 as a next-generation flagship release for agentic engineering, with emphasis on coding, terminal tasks, and sustained performance over longer runs.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is